-Cardiff Airport offers direct flights to cities including Edinburgh, Belfast, Dublin, Paris, Amsterdam, Munich, Geneva, Barcelona, Milan, Venice, and Rome, as well as connecting routes to more than 900 destinations worldwide.
+Cardiff Airport offers direct flights all year round from capital cities such as Edinburgh, Belfast, Dublin, Paris, Amsterdam, along with many other European destinations, as well as connecting routes to hundreds of destinations worldwide.

 The Airport is located in the Vale of Glamorgan, 13 miles to the west of Cardiff.
 Customers can travel to and from the airport with ease by using public transport, which runs regularly and frequently.

 Cardiff is less than two hours from London by train, with services every 30 minutes.
-Cardiff also has direct routes to Bristol, Bath, Birmingham, Manchester, Nottingham, and other main towns and cities.
-Cardiff Central Station is conveniently located in the city centre, close to many hotels and top attractions like the Principality Stadium and Cardiff Castle.
+Cardiff Central station is conveniently located in the city centre, close to many hotels and top attractions like the Principality Stadium and Cardiff Castle.

 Cardiff is easily accessible via the M4 motorway, which runs through the north of the city, with central London only a 3 hour drive away.
 From the Midlands, the North of England and Scotland it is a straightforward drive via the M6, M5 and M50/M4.
 From the South and South West of England the approach is by the M5 and M4.
 Access from West Wales is by the M4.

 You can find lots of conveniently located car parks in the city centre, Cardiff Bay and our neighbourhoods.

 For a much more active way to get to Cardiff, why don’t you get on your bike?
 If you’re coming from the south of England, then use the M48 cycle bridge and follow the A48 into the city centre.